ayanoyamamoto0/assignments_2021-2022/python_1/README.md

-# Address Book :book:: Project Overview
+# :book: Address Book: Project Overview

 * Created an address book application that can be used through console menu
 * Simple console login to use the application